 - a.
-Conduct a survey to identify all portable and transportable appliances which exist with the duty holder's control.

-- Each appliance should be marked with a unique identification code, cross referencing test results and inspection details
+Conduct a survey to identify all equipment which exists within the duty holder's control - Each appliance should be marked with a unique identification code, cross referencing test results and inspection details. - c.

-- c.
 A register of all equipment should then be created to include the following details:

 - 1. Identification number.

-- Location in which the equipment is kept
+- 2. Location in which the equipment is kept.

 - 3. A description of the appliance.

-- 4 Serial number
+- Serial number.

-- 5. Periods between tests.
+Periods between tests

+- Any other details.

 - 6. Any other details.

 Due to the large number of appliances and the details that must be recorded a computer database is likely to be the most effective and efficient method of data collection and storage.

 A comprehensive software package, such as Seaward's PATGuard, will ensure the user to set up a detailed database of all items at any particular location easily.

 By recording the information outlined in (c) above working documents can be produced which are a useful aid to proficiency and safety.
-For example a work schedule can be generated grouping products by test date, task sheets can be printed providing the person conducting the tests with a list of all items due for testing, together with their location, identification number etc.
+For example, a work schedule can be generated grouping products by test date, task sheets can be printed providing the person conducting the tests with a list of all items due for testing, together with their location, identification number etc.